lektorium-tutor/lekt/docs/tutorials/scale.rst

 Running Open edX at scale
 =========================

 Does Open edX scale?
-This is the $10⁶ question when it comes to Tutor and Open edX deployments.
+This is the $10⁶ question when it comes to Lekt and Open edX deployments.
 The short answer is "yes".
 The longer answer is also "yes", but the details will very much depend on what we mean by "scaling".

 Depending on the context, "scaling" can imply different things: